piyush072/git-automation/README.md

 create repository_name
 ```

 This will create a project folder locally and a private repository on GitHub.
-Just replace the username and password in the commands.sh.
+Just replace the username and password in the commands.sh and create.py.